 APh 181 abc.
 Physics of Semiconductors and Semiconductor Devices.
 9 units (3-0-6); first, second, third terms.
 Introduction to the concepts of semiconductor devices based on underlying physical properties of semiconductors.
 Electronic and chemical equilibrium in the bulk semiconductor and near interfaces, e.g., p-n junctions, surfaces.
 Kinetics of carrier generation-recombination and transport to first order.
 Applications will be made to a wide variety of devices and attention given to feasible schemes for device construction.
-Instructor: McCaldin.
+Instructors: Nicolet, Mayer.

 APh 185 abc.
 Ferromagnetism.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: APh 50.
 Review of current theories of ferromagnetism.
 Phenomenological treatment of magnetization using the Landau-Lifshitz equation to treat flux reversal, spin wave resonance and micromagnetics.
 Relaxation mechanisms.
 Applications of magnetic materials in modern technology.
-Not offered in 1973-74.
+Not offered in 1974-75.

 APh 190 abc.
 Quantum Electronics.
 9 units (3-0-6); first, second, third terms.
-Prerequisite: Ph 125, or equivalent.
+Prerequisites: Ph 125, or equivalent.
 This course is concerned with generation, manipulations, propagation, and applications of coherent radiation.
 Starting with the basic theory of the interaction of electromagnetic radiation with resonant atomic transitions, the course takes up the subjects of laser oscillation, important laser media, Gaussian beam modes, the electro-optic effect, nonlinear-optics theory, second harmonic generation, parametric oscillation, stimulated Brillouin and Raman scattering.
 Other topics include: Light modulation, diffraction of light by sound and quantum noise theory.
 Text: Quantum Electronics by Yariv, class references and research literature.
-Offered in alternate years.
-Not offered in 1973-74.
+Offered in alternate years; offered in 1974-75.
+Instructor: Yariv.

 APh 195 ab.
 Molecular Gas Lasers.
-(Same as JP 130 ab.)
 9 units (3-0-6); first, second terms.
 An introduction to gas lasers based on transitions involving molecular degrees of freedom.
 Some acquaintance with fluid mechanics, and knowledge of electromagnetic theory and quantum mechanics at the advanced undergraduate level will be assumed.
 Background material on the interaction of radiation and matter, and optical resonators will be included, but the emphasis will be on processes particular to molecular lasers.
-Examples of electrical discharge, gas dynamics, and chemical lasers will be discussed.
+Examples of electrical discharge, gas dynamic, and chemical lasers will be discussed.
+Offered in alternate years; not offered in 1974-75.
 Instructor: Culick.